 The Our World Readers are six levels of original stories, classic folk tales, myths and non-fiction selections from around the globe.
 A graded Reader is available to support the theme and language of each unit in the Student's Book.
 Each Reader includes additional fun facts and activities related to the story and unit theme.
 All Readers are available as 'Story Time' on the Our World Classroom DVD, on the Story Time DVDs and on the Classroom Presentation Tool.

-Level 4 Readers
+Level 5 Readers

-The Mirror: A folk tale from Korea
+The Tale of Thunder and Lightning: A folk tale from Nigeria